-The City Energy Project is a joint national initiative of IMT and the Natural Resources Defense Council that is creating healthier and more prosperous cities by improving the energy efficiency of buildings.
-Working in partnership, the Project and its 20 participating cities support and advance innovative and practical solutions that reduce pollution, boost local economies, and create healthier environments.
+The City Energy Project was a pioneering joint national initiative of IMT and the Natural Resources Defense Council that sought to create healthier and more prosperous cities by improving the energy efficiency of buildings.
+From 2014 to 2021, the Project worked in parntership with 20 participating cities across the U.S. to support and advance innovative and practical solutions that reduce pollution, boost local economies, and create healthier environments.

-Launched in 2014, the City Energy Project empowers participating cities to implement locally designed energy efficiency strategies and fosters peer-to-peer sharing of knowledge and best practices.
-Each city receives technical and strategic assistance to design, plan, and implement a suite of solutions that advance local sustainability goals, as well as the assistance of staff working onsite.
-Each CEP city develops its own plan and goals regarding sustainability, and the various measures promoted by the Project work in concert to create benefits greater than any single policy or program could achieve.
+The City Energy Project empowered participating cities to implement locally designed energy efficiency strategies and fostered peer-to-peer sharing of knowledge and best practices.
+Each city received technical and strategic assistance to design, plan, and implement a suite of solutions that advanced local sustainability goals, as well as the assistance of staff working on site.
+Each CEP city developed its own plan and goals regarding sustainability, and the various measures promoted by the Project worked in concert to create benefits greater than any single policy or program could achieve.

-The City Energy Project is funded by a partnership of Bloomberg Philanthropies, the Doris Duke Charitable Foundation, and The Kresge Foundation.
-To learn more about the project, visit cityenergyproject.org
+The City Energy Project was funded by a partnership of Bloomberg Philanthropies, the Doris Duke Charitable Foundation, and The Kresge Foundation.
+To learn more about the project and its legacy library, visit cityenergyproject.org.